rjhelm/budget-tracker/README.md

 Budget Tracker Built With:

+- node
+- express
-- bcrypt
+- Mongoose
-- connect-session-sequelize
+- MongoDB
-- dotenv
+- Morgan
-- Express.js
+- Lite Server

 ## About

-This application follows the Model-View-Controller design pattern.
-We have a clean codebase that is easy to follow and allows our data to be clearly defined.
-With everything organized and clear, debugging errors that occured were easy to identify.

-- Model: The central component of the pattern.
-It is the application's dynamic data structure, independent of the user interface.
-It directly manages the data, logic and rules of the application.

-- View: Any representation of information such as a chart, diagram or table.
-Multiple views of the same information are possible, such as a bar chart for management and a tabular view for accountants.

-- Controller: Accepts input and converts it to commands for the model or view.
+Budget Tracker was built to support offline functionality so that a user can track and update their finances at any time without worrying about a connection.

+- The app will allow the user to update their financial information while offline and when they are next able to connect to the internet the total is updated to reflect offline data.

+This app uses indexDB and service workers to store the information entered by the user and updat the data once the connection is re-established.

 ## Contributing